alexlawrence/reznik/README.md

 Additionally reznik can perform code analysis like checking for missing and circular dependencies.
 The generation is meant to be done on build time or on deployment of an application.
 Whenever a page needs a JavaScript all its dependencies can be read from the list and can implicitly be included.
+How this can exactly be implemented depends on your application stack.

 ###Restrictions